dcdavidev/spellbookx/packages/cspell-config-spellbookx/README.md

-# @spellbookx/cspell-config
+# cspell-config-spellbookx

-Shared configuration for [CSpell](https://cspell.org) — tuned for polyglot monorepos (Node, Rust, Go, Python, and more).
+Shared configuration for [CSpell](https://cspell.org) - tuned for polyglot monorepos (Node, Rust, Go, Python, and more).
 Clean.
 Opinionated.
 No junk, no false positives.

 ---